England | Scotland | Wales | Northern Ireland | Ireland

-Our Overall rating was GOOD.
+We had another inspection on 3rd December 2019.
+Our Overall rating was Good.
 Click Link below to see full report on CQC website.

 Due to NHSE not correctly altering NHS Choices page to reflect our approach to patients feedback, we no longer signpost patients to this, nor do we reply to comments on there.

-The practice has a duty of care to report all feedback monthly to NHSE and the “iWantGreatCare” allows us to fulfil that requirement as part of our contract.
+The practice has a duty of care to report all feedback monthly to NHSE and the “iWantGreatCare” allows us to fulfill that requirement as part of our contract.